-Editing a revision task: as with writing and review tasks, you’ll be able to edit a revision task until students have begun submitting their work, after which you can only extend the due dates.
-Revision tasks are different, though, in that if you created a revision task with only a revision plan enabled, you can later add a revise & resubmit task.
-The same is not true if you created a revise and resubmit – once revisions have started, you cannot ask students to create revision plans.
+Editing a revision task: As with writing and review tasks, you’ll be able to edit a revision task until students have begun submitting their work, after which you can only extend the due dates.

 With a revision plan, writers can:

-For a detailed look at the student experience of creating a revision plan, consult the Student User Guide.
+For a detailed look at the student experience of creating a revision plan, consult the student tutorial or Student User Guide.

 For students, revise and resubmit tasks work much like writing tasks.
 They are given instructions, a due date, and tools to submit their writing based on the submission method of the original writing task (if the original task asked students to “compose in Eli,” the revision task will ask them to respond the same way).